prdoyle/tiny-cpu/README.md

 ```
         CALL    V_ALU   # PREP_ALU_REGS
         ADD             # The instruction itself
-        JBF     V_CFRA  # Store carry flag and RA into simulated state structure
+        JBF     V_CFRA  # Store carry flag and RA into emulated state structure
 ```

-Ten instructions are implemented in a similar economical fashion, including `HALT`, which uses `PREP_ALU_REGS` to propagate the computation result from the simulation state into the actual CPU registers before terminating.
+Ten instructions are implemented in a similar economical fashion, including `HALT`, which uses `PREP_ALU_REGS` to propagate the computation result from the emulated state into the actual CPU registers before terminating.